|Berlin: Staatstheater Kleines Haus|

 1913 bought by the theatre director Max Epstein; rebuilding by Oskar Kaufmann.
 Re-opened 1913 as "Deutsche Künstler Theater-Sozietät".
 1915 renamed "Deutsches Künstlertheater".

-1935 nationalized and renamed "Staatstheater - Kleines Haus".
+1935 nationalized by the Nazi regime and renamed "Staatstheater - Kleines Haus".
 Stagehouse and auditorium rebuilt.
 Subsequently used as a drama theatre by the "Staatschauspiel" state drama company (that used Schinkel's Schauspielhaus as "Großes Haus").
 1940 entrance hall and staircase rebuilt.
 980 seats (+ 33 standing).
 Destroyed by bombs in 1943.
 Remains demolished in 1963.

 [1983-1985 a bank office building was built on the site.]